awslabs/ec2-spot-workshops/content/ec2_spot_fleet_web_app/ec2_spot_fleet.md

 11.\ You will find a default set of recommended capacity pools under **Fleet request settings**.
 Uncheck the **Apply recommendations** checkbox on the right side to customize the capacity pools.
 Feel free to add additional instance types by clicking **Select instance types**.

 {{% notice note %}}
-The default instance type selection will include t2.medium, t3.medium, t2.large and t3.large which are a great fit for this workshop as we will not be bursting over the baseline level of CPU provided by t2 and t3 instances.
-In a production scenario, if your application is going to be consistently bursting over baseline CPU performance, consider replacing t2 and t3 instances to fixed performance instance types.
-You can find more details about burstable performance instances [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) as well as Spot instance considerations for t2 and t3 instances [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html#t3-spot-instances)
+The default instance type selection will include **t2.medium**, **t3.medium**, **t2.large** and **t3.large** which are a great fit for this workshop as we will not be bursting over the baseline level of CPU provided by t2 and t3 instances.
+In a **production** scenario, if your application is going to be consistently **bursting over baseline CPU performance**, consider replacing t2 and t3 instances to **fixed performance instance types**.
+You can find more details about burstable performance instances **[here]**(https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) as well as Spot instance considerations for t2 and t3 instances **[here]**(https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html#t3-spot-instances)
 {{% /notice %}}

 12.\ On the **Fleet allocation strategy** leave the default **Diversified across x instance pools in my fleet (recommended)**.
 This will launch a diversified set of instances, which helps avoiding widespread concurrent interruptions.